 2 Which definition should I use?

-Figure 2 shows that there is an even wider range of definitions that are used to describe studying more than one subject, and each of these has their own place in different circumstances.
-However, it is important not to worry too much about the detail of these definitions at this stage; the most important thing to remember is that there are benefits (and challenges) in applying the knowledge and skills gained from more than one subject.
+Figure 2 shows the wider range of definitions that are used to describe studying more than one subject, each of these has their own place in different circumstances.
+There are benefits (and challenges) in applying the knowledge and skills gained from more than one subject.
 You’ll cover these in more detail in the following sections.

 Now complete Activity 1 to consolidate your understanding.